ShaharyarAhmed-bot/cell/LOG.md

 On Day 4 I finally was able to turn cell from a text viewer into a proper text editor.
 The user could now view and edit the text file and also save it.
 Users could also make new files and save them.
 I also setup clippy and refactored my code.
 I also added a bunch of performance related improvements

 # Day 5 of development
-On Day 4 I finished the search feature and started to work on the syntax highlighting feature.
+On Day 5 I finished the search feature and started to work on the syntax highlighting feature.
 Today was a pretty lazy day so I didnt do much hehehe hopefully I will be able to finish the syntax highlighting feature and also add detection for filetypes.

+# Day 6 of development
+I didnt do anything at all today OMG!!
+I just worked on the syntax highlighting feature for a bit.
+I really hope I get it done before the weekend ends!